XITASO/sunset/docs/system_description.md

 # System description
 This exemplar builds a sensor fusion based perception pipeline.
 The components of the system are shown below and further described in the following.
-Raw sensor data are provided by the ROS bag that you download as described [here](#additional-data).

-For each node in the system, we can inject uncertainties.
+For each node in the system, we can inject faults.
 This can be done by setting a parameter of the respective node to a value that leads to a symptom that can be detected.

 ![system_overview](./figures/scenario.png)